60 Minutes interview

 Food Security for Aboriginal and Torres Strait Islander Peoples Policy

-A joint policy of DAA, the Public Health Association of Australia and Australian Red Cross.
+A Joint Statement on Food Security and Background Paper from DAA, the Public Health Association of Australia and Australian Red Cross, National Heart Foundation of Australia, Indigenous Allied Health Australia and Victorian Aboriginal Community Controlled Health Organisation.
 The purpose of the policy document is to provide succinct data about the current situation in relation to food security for Aboriginal and Torres Strait Islander peoples in Australia, and outline the action the DAA and the PHAA will undertake to address the issues identified.

 DAA would like to present the facts of Ms Jennifer Elliott’s case and have sought legal advice prior to doing so.
 Please find details of the case below and an extract from the letter sent to Ms Elliott on 4 March 2015.